Screenwriters don’t think about ergonomics all that much. How does the saying go? “Typists type. Screenwriters stare out windows.”

-Avoiding eye strain can be as simple as taking breaks every 45 minutes where you’re not looking at the screen, making sure there’s adequate light in the room other than the light coming from your monitor, or even adjusting the size of the text on your screen, which is super easy on both PC’s and Macs.
+Avoiding eye strain can be as simple as taking breaks every 45 minutes where you’re not looking at the screen, making sure there is adequate light in the room other than the light coming from your monitor, or even adjusting the size of the text on your screen, which is super easy on both PC’s and Macs.
 For example, just using your browser right now, you can hold down CTRL and hit + or – and it will zoom up or down the text size on most browsers (hit CTRL-0 to return to normal).

 And make sure your monitor’s contrast and brightness settings are at a level where they don’t hurt your eyes to look at it.

-Wrists flat, level with the elbow
+While writing your script: keep your wrists flat, level with the elbow

 The good news is, once you discover how carpal tunnel syndrome happens, you can, most of the time, easily reverse the symptoms, if you act fast and change your habits permanently.